Retzilience/aSyphon/README.md

 Each input row represents one potential connection into the hub.
 You pick a source (stream/source/sink-tap), toggle it on, then apply.

 ### Outputs panel
 Each output row represents one potential destination sink.
 You pick a sink, toggle it on, then apply.
+Outputs are optional.

 ### Hub panel
 The center panel shows whether `asyphon` exists and allows you to request creation/destruction of the hub sink.
 This change is also staged and only committed on **Apply**.